darkdars/Snake/README.md

-# Snake
+# Snake Game
- Snake game in JavaScript using p5.js library.
+ Snake Game in JavaScript using p5.js library.